cyber-defence-campus/RemoteIDReceiver/README.md

 This script copies the receiver files into `/opt/dsniffer/` and enables the service to be run at boot time.

+**AT THIS POINT YOU WILL NEED TO EMAIL US TO OBTAIN THE DETAILS FOR SENDING DATA team@defli.xyz.
+You can however skip the sending data part for now and move on to the Usage Section**

 ## Sending Data ##

 To send the data to our server please follow the follwing instructions.